Blackhouse Records

 Blackhouse Records is an American independent record label founded by Scott Rozell (drummer for Moral Crux and Scatterbox), and Tony Shields.
-The label is based in Coeur d'Alene, Idaho and was originally a logo created in 2000 for the purpose of selling Scatterbox records and promoting local Inland Northwest punk rock concerts Over the years, it has evolved into a moderate-sized independent record label.
-Throughout the 2000's, most of the bands on Blackhouse were punk and pop punk groups, while there are many heavy metal and rap acts signed to the label as well.
-Blackhouse started a short-lived imprint, "Totally Fucked", which signed noise and grindcore bands, however they all now roll up under the Blackhouse imprint.
+The label is based in Coeur d'Alene, Idaho and Spokane, Washington, and was originally a logo created in 2000 for the purpose of selling Scatterbox records and promoting local Inland Northwest punk rock concerts.
+Over the years, it has evolved into a moderate-sized independent record label.
+Throughout the 2000s, most of the bands on Blackhouse were punk and pop punk groups, while there are many heavy metal and rap acts signed to the label as well.
+Blackhouse started a short-lived imprint, "TF Media", which signed noise and grindcore bands, however they all now roll up under the Blackhouse imprint.

 History

 Early years

-Scott Rozell and Tony Shields formed Blackhouse Records in July 2000 as a vehicle for releases by the band Scatterbox, a band featuring brothers Tom and Ryan white as well as Rozell.
+Scott Rozell and Tony Shields formed Blackhouse Records in July 2000 as a vehicle for releases by the band Scatterbox.
 It soon became a platform for the releases of various local and regional Northwest artists.

 In 2008, Blackhouse re-issued a (at the time out-of-print) spoken word release The Birth of Tragedy Magazine's FEAR POWER GOD, originally released by CFY Records (a Bay Area record label run by Oxbow frontman, Eugene S. Robinson) in the 1980s on CD format.
 Before this release, the compilation had never been released on the compact disc format.
 The album featured spoken word pieces by Henry Rollins, Charles Manson, Anton LaVey, Lydia Lunch, Allen Ginsberg, and Jello Biafra.
 The album was well-received, gaining the label more attention in the press and distribution world, landing them an exclusive distribution deal with the now-defunct Lumberjack/Mordam Records, a subsidiary of the Warner Music Group.
 The relationship was short lived due to financial woes with Lumberjack/Mordam, which caused the company to close operations.